AccelerationNet/check-graphite/README.md

 * `-w`: warning threshold for the metric
 * `-c`: critical threshold for the metric
 * `-t`: timeout after which the metric should be considered unknown
+* `--nulls`: how to handle null data from graphite, either "unknown" or "critical", defaults to "unknown"

 ## How it works